ychalier/fftools/README.md

 Annotate | Overlay a timestamp over a video
 Blend | Extract frames from a video and merge them into a single photo Concat | Concatenate several videos into one
-Merge | Merge images into a single video
+Cut | Cut an image or a video into parts of given width/height Merge | Merge images into a single video
 Preview | Generate a table of preview snapshots for a video Probe | Show information about a video file